AppFair/appfair.github.io/index.md

 ### Can I distribute Beta or Demo versions of my app through the App Fair?

 There are no restrictions on the kinds of apps that you can build and distribute at the App Fair.
-The App Fair welcomes all apps: Student Projects, Experiments, Artistic and Literary works, Vanity App, Demos, Tests, and Re-Mixes of other App Fair apps.
+The App Fair welcomes all apps: games, utilities, experiments, student projects, artistic and literary works, vanity and toy apps, demos, tests, and, especially, re-mixes of other App Fair apps.

-As a completely automated system, there is no human review, so the only requirement to be included in the App Fair catalog is that it passes the automated validation phases of the `integrate-release` process.
+Since the App Fair is a completed automated system, there is no human review.
+The only requirement for an app to be included in the App Fair catalog is that it passes the automated validation phases of the `integrate-release` process.

 Projects and organizations will, however, need to abide by the rules and restrictions of the hosting environment (which, in the case of the App Fair fair-ground, is GitHub).

 ### How can I set the description of my app in the App Fair catalog

 Change the `Description` section of the repository details "About" setting.
-This will serve as the description of the
+This will make up part of the app's summary that a user of the catalog browser application will see.

 ### How do I provide documentation for my app?